 Todd’s friends started ooing around him, and the smile left his face.
 “You better watch what you say around me,” he said.
-“Mr. Kitchner says you’re only hear because you’re a story in the school newsletter.
-The black kid raised by two old lesbians.”
+“Mr. Kitchner says you’re only here because you’re a story in the school newsletter: the black kid raised by two old lesbians.”

-“Mr. Kitchner a bitch,” Da’Quarius said.
-“An’ if you say one more thing about Rose and Helen, umma make you a bitch too.”
+“Mr. Kitchner a bitch,” Da’Quarius said, “an’ if you say one more thing ’bout Rose and Helen, umma make you a bitch too.”

 “I’m shaking,” Todd said.
-“Why should be scared of some hood rat raised by two wrinkly old rug munchers?”
+“Why should I be scared of some hood rat raised by two wrinkly, old rug munchers?”

 One of the lunch monitors grabbed Da’Quarius from the back and pulled him off of Todd.

-“YOU DON’T SAY SHIT ABOUT ROSE AND HELEN!”
+“YOU DON’T SAY SHIT ‘BOUT ROSE AN’ HELEN!”
 Da’Quarius shouted.
-“NONE OF YOU MUTHA FUCKA’S!
-YOU TALK SHIT AGAIN AND I’LL HAVE DA TEN OF CLUBS ALL OVA DIS MUTHA FUCKIN SCHOOL!”
+“NONE OF YOU MO FUCKAS!
+YOU TALK SHIT AGAIN, AND I’LL HAVE DA’ TEN OF CLUBS ALL OVA DIS MO’ FUCKIN SCHOOL!”